You might like this…

 but when they do it becomes destructive, they produce no beautiful fruit.

-Take a walk in the forest, an unkept forest.
+Take a walk in the forest, an unkempt forest.

-Notice how the locations and the growth patterns of the trees that are unkept by people
+Notice how the locations and the growth patterns of the trees that are unkempt by people

 are all in perfect order.